 The suitability of including individual sites in the network will be assessed against a suite of criteria, which will help to assure minimum standards and add credibility to the selection process.
-This is necessary to ensure that the site network meets its ambitious ecological and socioeconomic objectives, to promote effective governance of individual sites and the network at large, and to secure confidence among the donor community of the likelihood of success of initiatives conducted at individual sites, as well as network-wide activities.
+This is necessary to ensure that the site network meets its rigorous ecological and socio-economic criteria, to promote effective governance of individual sites and the network at large, and to secure confidence among the donor community of the likelihood of success of initiatives conducted at individual sites, as well as network-wide activities.